What is the difference between keywords and tags?

 - tags = low-level (specific context)

-It is recommended to keep the number of categories as limited as possible.
+It is recommended to keep the number of keywords as limited as possible.

 Restriction: - Keywords can only be created by Canto administrators.
 Both administrators and contributors can assign categories to assets. - Tags can be created by administrators and contributors.
 Both administrators and contributors can add tags to assets.